Tricertops/KeepLayout/README.md

  3. **may** – Normal priority saying this rule _may_ be applied.
 Use `+may:` constructor.
  4. **fit** – Lowest priority saying this rule is just fallback case to _fit_.
 Use `+fit:` constructor.

+You may create rule relative to another view.
+Not every attribute supports them, but for example you may keep widths of multiple views to be related, like “always double” or “at least one half”.

 _NOTE: You may not like the naming, but I wanted something human-friendly.
 Since “keep” is verb I choose modal verbs to make it more like natural language._